Let’s talk crumpets – what they are, how to make them, how to eat them, and how they are different from English muffins.

 Sprinkle yeast on top of the milk and let sit for ten minutes.

-While you are waiting, mix flour, salt, and baking soda in a medium-sized bowl.
+While you are waiting, mix bread flour, all-purpose flour, salt, and baking soda in a medium-sized bowl.

-Add the yeast mixture and the remaining 1 1/2 cups of warm milk to the flour mixture and stir to combine.
+Add the yeast mixture, the remaining 1 1/2 cups of warm milk, and the water, to the flour mixture and stir to combine.
 If you've made bread before and are used to a thick dough that you can knead, don't expect that from this batter.
 This will be a thick liquid, almost like a milkshake (don't drink it - yuck!).